gRPC vs Kafka

 gRPC Streaming

 gRPC is touched on in gRPC vs REST.
-When comparing it to REST, we compare its unary RPC feature.
+When comparing it to REST, we typically compare its unary RPC feature.
 However, when comparing it to Kafka, we compare its streaming features.
 There are three different streaming modes:

 - Server Streaming RPC: Server sends a stream of messages in response to a client's request.